Tammie Brown: Career

-Although her drag persona was created in 1999, her first measure of fame was gained when she became a member of the Long Beach location of Hamburger Mary's popular drag brunch show, "The Brunchettes", in 2003.
+Schubert's drag persona was created in 1999.
+Tammie Brown's first measure of fame was gained when she became a member of the Long Beach location of Hamburger Mary's popular drag brunch show, "The Brunchettes", in 2003.

 Tammie Brown first appeared on The Surreal Life with Tammy Faye Messner.
 Out of drag, Schubert has appeared on How Clean Is Your House? and acted in commercials for McDonald's and UPS.
 Tammie Brown also performed in the Los Angeles Auditions of season 2 of America's Got Talent.